Konstantin Ostrovityanov: Biography

-He was born into the family of a village priest.
+Konstantin Ostrovityanov was born into the family of a village priest.
 In 1912 he graduated from the Tambov Theological Seminary.
-In the same year he entered the Kiev Commercial Institute and a year later he transferred to the Moscow Commercial Institute, from which he graduated in 1917.
+In the same year he entered the Kyiv Commercial Institute and a year later he transferred to the Moscow Commercial Institute, from which he graduated in 1917.
 From 1914, Ostrovityanov was a member of the Bolshevik faction of the RSDLP.

 In 1916 he was elected a member of the underground Moscow Committee of the RSDLP (B).
 He was arrested and until February 1917 was in prison in Moscow.

-From October 1917 he was secretary of the Zamoskvoretsky Military Revolutionary Committee of Moscow and rom 1917 to 1918 he worked as secretary of the factory committee and head of the department of public education.
+From October 1917 he was secretary of the Zamoskvoretsky Military Revolutionary Committee of Moscow and from 1917 to 1918 he worked as secretary of the factory committee and head of the department of public education.

 From 1918 to 1921 he was secretary of the Zamoskvoretsky District Committee of the Russian Communist Party (B) in Moscow, secretary of the Bauman District Committee of the RCP (B) in Moscow, and a member of the bureau of the Moscow City Committee of the RCP (B).

 At the end of 1921 he began his scientific activity.
 He taught at the Party School and worked at the Institute of Economics of the Academy of Sciences of the Soviet Union.
-In 1928, in co-authorship with I. Lapidus, he prepared and published the country's first fundamental two-volume textbook on political economy.
+In 1928, in co-authorship with I. Lapidus, he prepared and published "An Outline of Political Economy: Political Economy and Soviet Economics", the country's first fundamental two-volume textbook on political economy.
 At the same time, from 1930 to 1936, he was the academic secretary of the Communist Academy.
 From 1930 to 1940 he taught at the Moscow Credit and Economic Institute.
 He was chairman of the Expert Commission on Political Economy of the Committee on Higher Education under the USSR.

 From 1943 to 1953 he was head of the Department of Political Economy at the Faculty of Economics of the Moscow State University.
 From 1946 to 1953 he was director of the Institute of Economics of the USSR Academy of Sciences.

-From 1948 to 1954 he was the editor-in-chief of the journal Problems of Economy.
+From 1948 to 1954 he was the editor-in-chief of the journal Voprosy Ekonomiki.